catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## H2O2 (Hydrogen Peroxide)
 Explosive fuel.
 Kills BCTR and VIRS (Deletes it completely).
 Deadly to STKM.
 Freezes at -0.4 C and boils at 150.2 C. Mix with sulfur to make acid.
 (There's no sulfur dioxide in TPT sorry).
 Slowly decays into hydrogen and distilled water, this process can be sped up by heating it.
+Slightly corrosive.

 ## 009 (SCP-009)
 Water, but it freezes at 0 C+ and turns into a gas at -100 C-.
 Solid SCP-009 grows crystals.
 SCP-009 spreads in most water